 Getting You Where You Need to Go

 West Central’s Division of Area 7 Agency on Aging and Disabled Resources year-round provides no-cost (donation based) transportation services for individuals 60+ and disabled individuals in Parke, Vermillion, and Vigo counties.
-In addition, our organization provides $2/trip for rural to city and city to rural transportation services for Vigo county.
+In addition, our organization provides $2/trip for rural to city and city to rural public transportation services for Vigo county.

 Where can you go?

-Vigo rural to city or city to rural trips: People of all ages and abilities can use our transportation service for any type of trip (i.e., work, school, shopping, etc.) in Vigo County as long as the trip begins or ends outside of the Vigo County urbanized area.
+Vigo rural to city or city to rural trips: People of all ages and abilities can use our public transportation service for any type of trip (i.e., work, school, shopping, etc.) in Vigo County as long as the trip begins or ends outside of the Vigo County urbanized area.

 • Medical Appointments